When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The system voltage will usually be either 36v or 48v.
 Some high-performance e-scooters will go as high as 72v, but we will concentrate on the two most commonly used voltages.

 Nearly all modern e-scooters use Li-ion (Lithium-Ion) batteries – these are typically 18650 cells arranged in series to generate the required voltage and energy capacity.

 Back in the early days sealed lead acid batteries were used and then NiCad (Nickel Cadmium) batteries.
 Li-ion batteries are lighter and can store more energy than older batteries, they also have greater longevity.

-Battery capacity is measured in watt hours (Wh) this figured is calculated by multiplying the Voltage by the Amp Hours (Ah).
-For example a 36v 12.5Ah battery will have a total energy capacity of 450Wh – a motor drawing 450 watts continuously will discharge the battery in one hour.
+Battery capacity is measured in watt hours (Wh) this figure is calculated by multiplying the Voltage by the Amp Hours (Ah).
+For example, a 36v 12.5Ah battery will have a total energy capacity of 450Wh – a motor drawing 450 watts continuously will discharge the battery in one hour.

 Because an e-scooter relies solely on the motor for propulsion, a typical scooter battery will deplete far quicker than an equivalent e-bike battery.

-Which is best – front or rear motor?
+Which is the best – front or rear motor?

 Front motor pros:

 - Better traction – more suited to slippery surfaces